NikolaiT/Crawling-Infrastructure/Readme.md

 ## Technical Introduction

-Crawling soon becomes a very complicated endeavour.
+Crawling soon becomes a very complicated endeavor.
 There are a couple of sub problems:

 ### Cat and mouse game between bots and anti-bot companies